MewPurPur/godsvg-website/src/articles/1.0-alpha2/article.md

 In alpha 1, you could only move circles, ellipses, and rectangles around using the handles in the viewport.
 As shown in the image below, this prerelease implemented a few more handles for adjusting their geometry.

-{% blogimg "auxiliary_handles.webp", "Image that shows off the auxiliary handles of a circle, ellipse, and rectangle" %}
+{% blogcompare "Before", "auxiliary_handles_before.webp", "Image before the new auxiliary handles", "After", "auxiliary_handles_after.webp", "Image that shows off the auxiliary handles of a circle, ellipse, and rectangle" %}

 # New ways to open files